scarletti-ben/template-codespaces-html/README.md

     - Automatically installs `ritwickdey.LiveServer`
 - Automatically forwards ports for use as local development server
     - Automatically forwards `port 5500` which is the default for `LiveServer`
-- Runs "post-creation" commands via `postCreateCommand` to install additional tools using `npm`
-    - Installs `http-server`, as an alternative to `LiveServer`

 ## `.vscode/`
 Contains project/workspace-specific `VSCode` settings that take precedence over current settings and work when the project is cloned locally or within `GitHub Codespaces`